aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/03-Explore-data-warehouse.md

    >**Note**: Time dimensions in a data warehouse are usually implemented as a dimension table containing a row for each of the smallest temporal units of granularity (often called the *grain* of the dimension) by which you want to aggregate the measures in the fact tables.
 In this case, the lowest grain at which measures can be aggregated is an individual date, and the table contains a row for each date from the first to the last date referenced in the data.
 The attributes in the **DimDate** table enable analysts to aggregate measures based on any date key in the fact table, using a consistent set of temporal attributes (for example, viewing orders by month based on the order date).
 The **FactInternetSales** table contains three keys that relate to the **DimDate** table: **OrderDateKey**, **DueDateKey**, and **ShipDateKey**.

-## Excercise 2: Query the data warehouse tables
+## Exercise 2: Query the data warehouse tables

-Now that you have explored some of the more important aspects of the data warehouse schema, you're ready to to query the tables and retrieve some data.
+Now that you have explored some of the more important aspects of the data warehouse schema, you're ready to query the tables and retrieve some data.

 ### Task 1: Query fact and dimension tables